likhity/asu-course-tracker/README.md

 The project was essentially finished, so I had to figure out how to deploy this thing to the world and make it free for students to use.

-If actually deployed this website right now, my remaining trial balance of $14.18 on Twilio will probably quickly run out.
-If I hit the 512MB limit on the free tier cluster on MongoDB that I'm using for this then the app would no longer function.
+If I actually deployed this website right now, my remaining trial balance of $14.18 on Twilio will probably quickly run out after hundreds of students sign up and start recieving text messages.
+If I hit the 512MB limit on the free tier cluster on MongoDB that I'm using for this then the app would no longer function

+I'm also in my finals week so continuing this thing would probably tank my grades and I have no interest in doing this anymore.

-So I gave up on this ~~essentially useless~~ project and decided to just push it to GitHub.
+So I gave up on this ~~essentially useless~~ project and decided to just put it on GitHub.

 I was never able to get the teacher that I wanted for CSE310 and I had to take one that starts at 7:30 AM in the morning with a not so amazing teacher.